bravecomet/Galapagos_cnidarians/README.md

 - HOBO_temperature_data.csv: Environmental temperature records used to characterize the thermal history of locations where the cnidarians reside.
 Data collected includes 7/28/2019 - 1/7/2022 @ 15 min intervals
 - README.md: This main document, outlining the purpose, background, methods, and general information on packages and analyses

+**How to Run / Reproduce the Analyses**
+Below are step by step instructions to run analyses in this repository, including configuration and assumptions.
+Adjust paths or versions as needed.
+1. Prerequisites: Install R (version > 4.4.2).
+Ensure required R packages are available.
+From the README, these include (but may not be limited to): LoLinR, nls.multstart, lme4, plus any packages used for plotting (ggplot2, etc.)